semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <dl>
   <dt>Semgrep OSS</dt>
   <dd>
-    Refers to Semgrep offerings with an open-source license, primarily the Semgrep OSS Engine, a fast and customizable static application security testing (SAST) scanner.
+    Refers to Semgrep offerings with an open source license, primarily the Semgrep OSS Engine, a fast and customizable static application security testing (SAST) scanner.
 To run Semgrep completely on OSS, use the OSS Engine and rules in the <a href="https://semgrep.dev/r/"><i class="fas fa-external-link fa-xs"></i> Semgrep Registry</a> with <strong>open source licenses</strong>, or write your own custom rules.
   </dd>
   <dt>Semgrep Pro</dt>
   <dd>